buwilliams/bliss-0.2/README.md

 ## Todo this week

+- bug: todo.json is not converted to new json format yet, sigh...
 - move app state manager to library (consider using different state manager and don't force new apps to have it right away)
 - ui: make components and properties toggle work as expected
 - ui: settings pane/modal ???